 I put all of my camera gear through a lot of abuse.
 Over the years I’ve done my best to find a compromise between ruggedness, portability, quality, and light weight.

-The criteria for choosing a lightweight tripod for backpacking and travel is pretty much the same.
+The criteria for choosing lightweight tripods for backpacking and travel is pretty much the same.

 - It shouldn’t be too heavy, bulky, or fragile.

-- It should be solid enough to stabilize your camera in windy conditions.
+- The tripod should be solid enough to stabilize your camera in windy conditions.

 - It should easily fit in your carry-on and backpack.

-- It should meet height requirements and have a good ball head with a quick-release.
+- The tripod should meet height requirements and have a good ball head with a quick-release.

 - You’ll also have to be able to afford it!